JKirchartz/jkirchartz.github.com/_posts/2013-03-16-rip_google_reader.md

 They just pile up too much, and all serve the mentality of "you can't miss a thing."
 I'm generally "behind" by at least 1000 posts, but I'd guestimate at least 90% of them aren't worth actually looking at twice.
 There's got to be a better way, but for now I'm not seeing a ready-made product that combats this pile-up.

+**update** I still don't pay too much attention to reading every post from every feed, but I've been enjoying Feedly and have been using at part of my "Firehose Technique" for internetting, which I plan to explain in an upcoming post